 Mid-Range Study Materials ($100–$500)

-- Comprehensive review courses (self-paced): $100–$300.
+- Full review courses (self-paced): $100–$300.
 Video lectures covering every topic, plus practice problems and exams.
 Good for returning engineers who need to relearn fundamentals.

 - Multiple prep books + practice exams: $100–$200.
 Combining a review manual with practice banks gives you both concept review and problem-solving practice.